Car Insurance Tier System

 - High-risk or nonstandard tier: These drivers have no previous insurance coverage, a poor credit score, numerous accidents, and have filed several claims.

-Now you’re probably wondering, “What is a good score for auto insurance?”
+Now you’re probably wondering, “What is considered good car insurance coverage?” or “What is a good score for auto insurance?”
 If you have a score of 770 or higher, you are in a good range.
 If you have a lower score, you are seen as a larger risk and are probably going to be paying higher monthly premiums.

 What factors determine your auto insurance premium?
 There are numerous factors within auto insurance coverage tiers that are considered when determining risk.